Kozea/flask-alcool/README.md

 # Flask-Alcool

-Flask-Alcool is a Flak extension to provide access control list like rights management with decorators on routes.
+Flask-Alcool is a Flask extension to provide access control list like rights management with decorators on routes.
 It also provide a jinja extension to display only authorized links.